How to Build a Low-Latency Trading Infrastructure (in 6 Steps)

 1. The Network Architecture

-DMA is a method where traders bypass intermediaries (such as brokers) and send orders directly to an exchange’s order book.
+• Direct Market Access (DMA) is a method where traders bypass intermediaries (such as brokers) and send orders directly to an exchange’s order book.
 If you’re not using DMA, though, that means your order has to go through brokers.
 But do not worry; this is where Smart Order Routing (SOR) comes into play.

-Smart Order Routing is an intelligent system that dynamically selects the best exchange or venue to execute an order based on price and execution speed.
+• Smart Order Routing (SOR) is an intelligent system that dynamically selects the best exchange or venue to execute an order based on price and execution speed.
 This way, your order doesn’t just “zombie” to the closest exchange server, even if there isn’t enough liquidity from there to execute your order.
-SOR Reduces latency by sending orders to the fastest and most liquid venue available at any given moment.
+SOR reduces latency by sending orders to the fastest and most liquid venue available at any given moment.

-Of course, most of your network issues can be solved by co-location or server leasing.
-Colocation involves hosting trading servers inside exchange data centers.
 Orders placed inside a colocated server reach the exchange’s matching engine in microseconds instead of milliseconds.
 For instance, a firm using a colocation server in the NYSE data center in Mahwah, New Jersey, executes trades faster than one relying on a remote data center in another city.

 2. The Hardware Architecture

 Your trading hardware also plays a vital role in your low-latency trading system.
 In fact, the hardware and software components of a trading system are where latency begins.
 We’ll discuss software latency a little more soon.
-But for now, how do you optimize your hardware for low latency?

-Of course, using PCIe-based SSDs for instantaneous read/write speeds is non-negotiable.
+• Of course, using PCIe-based SSDs for instantaneous read/write speeds is non-negotiable.

 3. The Software Architecture